dnacombo/app-maxfilter/README.md

     * `st_duration`: `float`, optional, if not `None`, apply tSSS with specified buffer duration (in seconds).
 Default is `None`.
     * `st_correlation`: `float`, correlation limit between inner and outer subspaces used to reject overlapping intersecting inner/outer signals during tSSS.
 Default is 0.98.
+    * `origin`: `str`, origin of internal and external multipolar moment space in meters.
+Default is 'auto'.
     * `int_order`: `int`, order of internal component of spherical expansion.
 Default is 8.
     * `ext_order`: `int`, order of external component of spherical expansion.
 Default is 3.
     * `coord_frame`: `str`, the coordinate frame that the origin is specified in, either 'meg' or 'head'.
 Default is 'head'.